 Why should you use an HTML web font?

-Incorporating an HTML web font is essential for your web design, as it guarantees uniformity in text presentation across all devices.
+Incorporating HTML supported fonts is essential for your web design, as it guarantees uniformity in text presentation across all devices.

 The absence of an HTML web font poses the potential risk of alienating visitors, as your fonts may appear as indecipherable symbols when viewed on unsupported devices.